pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 Analysis complete.
 Closing validator...
 </code></pre>

-Here the user lead_engineer is enjoying the convenience of a piece of python script taht allows for hypothetical error checking in his work.
+Here the user ***lead_engineer** is enjoying the convenience of a piece of **Python** script<br>
+that allows for hypothetical error checking in his work.<br>
 The Validator asks for a file path, the file path is provided.
-Actualy now that i think about it would be cool to make a version that just sends out the file to teh Comand center...but anyhow.
-The pyton script works as indended and in the meantime a background process initializes a reverse shell with out attack box.
-How handy.
+The Python script works as intended<br>
+and in the meantime a background process initializes a reverse shell with out attack box.
+How handy.<br>

 ### CODE SAMPLE